* A seasonal re-post *

 “Fat Tuesday” is the day before “Ash Wednesday” which marks a 40 day countdown to Easter Weekend.
 Got all that?
 Probably not, unless you were either raised in a liturgical Church or you live in countries where Fat Tuesday, Pancake Tuesday or Shrove Tuesday are a big deal.

 For many Christians, particularly the Catholic, Eastern and Liturgical groups, Ash Wednesday is the start of Lent.
 A period of sacrifice, penance or fasting in the lead up to the annual observance of Jesus death and resurrection.

 Lent is a transliteration of a term with Germanic and Latin roots that means “lengthen” and was synonymous with the Spring season, as in, ‘the days begin to lengthen in Spring’.
 Thus the name, Lent.
-That’s all well and good if you’re in the Northern hemisphere, if not, it’s just nonsense!
-What it has come to mean and is now practiced all over the world, is a period of sacrifice or partial fasting.
+That’s all well and good if you’re in the Northern hemisphere, if not, it’s just a weird word.

+What lent has come to mean and is now practiced all over the world, is a period of sacrifice or partial fasting.
 Sanctified weight loss programs exploit the vulnerable, as do anti-cigarette campaigners, alcohol prohibitionists seize the opportunity to get people to quit drinking and all manner of well meaning propaganda finds it’s way into our life.
 One year a Church leader tried the same angle with iPods.
-A friend of mine did a similar “fast” from Facebook and other social media.
+A friend of mine is doing a similar “fast” from Facebook and other social media.
 I might join him.

 Just like Chicken Soup, there’s little harm from abstinence of a few luxuries.
 Take a break from your iPod if you must, leave off the chocolate and lose a kilo or a belt notch.
 So long as you beware the trap in thinking that your abstinence somehow makes you closer to God, more loveable to God, or more worthy of his forgiveness, grace and goodness.

 If staying off Facebook or your iPod helps you make that clear to your friends, please go ahead.
 I wonder though, if you’re not giving up anything for Lent, for whatever reason, how do you view those that do?